How to Send Money to an Inmate

 A study of prison commissaries found that commissary contractors show a profit from sales to prisoners.
 The prices result in a financial burden to prisoners.

-Average prisoner commissary spending in Illinois, Washington, and Massachusetts is more than $947 per person during a year.
-This considerably exceeds their ability to earn from prison jobs.
-The average inmate income is $180 to $660 per year in those same three states.
+Average prisoner commissary spending in Illinois, Washington, and Massachusetts is more than 180 to $660 per year in those same three states.

 Contrary to what people believe, prisoners are not spending their money on luxuries.
 Most of their money is spent on food.
 Prison and jail cafeterias serve small portions of unappealing food that lacks nutrition.